“Very thankful for everything they did for us. Always responsive, reassured us every step of the way and obtained a great result.”

 Any person affected by an order, decision, or award of the appeals board may, within the time limit specified in this section, apply to the Supreme Court or to the court of appeal for the appellate district in which he resides, for a writ of review, for the purpose of inquiring into and determining the lawfulness of the original order, decision, or award or of the order, decision, or award following reconsideration.
 The application for writ of review must be made within 45 days after a petition for reconsideration is denied, or, if a petition is granted or reconsideration is had on the appeal board's own motion, within 45 days after the filing of the order, decision, or award following reconsideration.

-The Court of Appeal reviews for legal error, abuse of discretion, and lack of substantial evidence, it cannot retry factual disputes the WCAB has already resolved on the record.
+The Court of Appeal reviews for legal error: misapplication of law, lack of substantial evidence, due process violations, and jurisdictional defects.
+It does not retry the facts the WCAB decided on the record.

 Injured at work?
 Call (661) 273-1780